anushri-sharma/Google-IT-Support-Certificate/Course 4 - System Administration and IT Infrastructure Services/Module 5 - Data Recovery & Backups/README.md

 **Backup and restore**: A Microso oer and rst party solution that has modes of operation, as a le based version where les are backed up to a zip archive

-Data recovery: Is the process of trying to restore data aer an unexpected event that results in data loss or corruption
+**Data recovery**: Is the process of trying to restore data aer an unexpected event that results in data loss or corruption

 Data tapes: The standard medium for archival backup data storage